deezer/spleeter/README.md

 ```

 > :warning: Note that we no longer recommend using `conda` for installing spleeter.

-> ⚠️ There are known issues with Apple M1 chips, mostly due to TensorFlow compatibility.
-Until these are fixed, you can use [this workaround](https://github.com/deezer/spleeter/issues/607#issuecomment-1021669444).

 You should get two separated audio files (`vocals.wav` and `accompaniment.wav`) in the `output/audio_example` folder.